Bacterial vaginosis (BV)

-If you notice a regular abnormal discharge you may want to make an appointment at one of our clinics so that one of our nurses or doctors can examine you and take some tests for the laboratory.
+If you notice a regular abnormal discharge you may want to make an appointment at one of our clinics or come along to a Walk-in and wait clinic* so that one of our nurses or doctors can examine you and take some tests for the laboratory.

 Why BV happens

 The vagina naturally contains a mix of many different bacteria.
 In cases of BV, the number of certain bacteria increases, affecting the balance of chemicals in the vagina.